portworx/px-docs/knowledgebase/faqs.md

 ### Does Portworx come as a hardware appliance?
 No.  Portworx software-only, deployed as a OCI container

+### What are different container orchestrators support my Portworx?

+Portworx supports all major container orchestrators and platforms like Kubernetes, Mesos, Swarm, Openshift, Tectonic, DC/OS, Docker UCP, Nomad and others.

 ### Can storage be added to a server and used after the server has joined the cluster?
 Yes.
 Drives can be added easily to a server after the server has joined the cluster.
 Follow this [link](https://docs.portworx.com/maintain/scale-up.html) to learn more about